sassoftware/sas-studio-custom-steps/Python - Load Objects to SAS/README.md

 The following are some examples of the major object types handled:

 1. Pandas dataframes ==> CAS tables / SAS datasets
-2. Standard Python objects (int, str etc.)        ==>.
-SAS macro variables
+2. Standard Python objects (int, str etc.) ==> SAS macro variables
 3. Lists ==> CAS tables / SAS datasets
-4. Dicts                                                                 ==>.
-CAS tables / SAS datasets
+4. Dicts ==> CAS tables / SAS datasets

 **Why go to this trouble?**

 In a unified, integrated pipeline, once your Python program has done its job,  you can transfer desired data objects to a SAS Viya in-memory environment for more performant compute.
-At the same time, you can easily free up memory taken up by these objects within Python.**
+At the same time, you can easily free up memory taken up by these objects within Python.

 ## A general idea (the below is an animated gif)